kdoore/CS2335-Gitbook/conversation-scriptable-objects.md

 # Conversation Scriptable Objects
 Scriptable Objects provide an easy way to create and populate custom data elements.
 In this course, will use scriptable objects to store dialog data and inventory items.

 There are several steps required when creating a new type of scriptable object.
-Detailed example provided below using our dialog example:
+Detailed example provided below using our Dialog Manager example:
     -  Define a custom class (or struct) that has variables for each of the items you'll have associated with each  scriptable object.
-This class must be defined using the `[System.Serializable] `attribute
+This class must be defined using the `[System.Serializable] `attribute:  See details in full code below.
         - `Class ConversationEntry `

 -  Create a custom class that inherits from the Scriptable Object class.
+See details in full code below.

         - `public class ConversationList : ScriptableObject`